MobilityDB/MobilityDB/README.md

 ```
 The resulting documentation will be generated in the `doc` directory of the build directory.

-In addition, pregenerated versions of them are available for both the master and develop branches.
+In addition, pregenerated versions are available for the master and develop branches.

 *   HTML: [master](https://mobilitydb.github.io/MobilityDB/master/), [develop](https://mobilitydb.github.io/MobilityDB/develop/)
 *   PDF: [master](https://mobilitydb.github.io/MobilityDB/master/mobilitydb-manual.pdf), [develop](https://mobilitydb.github.io/MobilityDB/develop/mobilitydb-manual.pdf)